ColonelPanicc/n64all/README.md

 - We don't know.
 It was fun.

 ## Build Instructions
+### 0. ROMS
+Place your roms into the roms folder.
+The Mario Kart rom is tested to work with the filename mariokart.z64`.

 ### 1. Mupen Input Controller
 First, you'll need to build the C plugin for mupen.
 This polls a REST api, and fetches the controller values for each controller.